kboroz/Almost-Free-DS-ML-AI-Nano-Micro-Degree-Guide/README.md

 # Almost-Free-ML-AI-Guide

-This Repo and the Course-Guide in a PDF-file - are intended to guide you towards becoming a Data Science // Machine Learning // AI Engineering Professional.
+This Repo and the Course-Guide in PDF-format - are intended to guide you towards becoming a Data Science // Machine Learning // AI Engineering Professional.

 There are plenty of platforms like Coursera, edX, Udemy, etc. who as of today even allow you to pursue a Master's Gegree in all these fields.